applied-systems-biology/FH_Computations/README.md

 ## Project

-This is a comprehensive framework designed to employ Monte Carlo simulations for determining the probabilistic positions of binding units for FHR1, FHR1* and Factor H. The methodology utilizes stochastic processes to generate multiple outcomes, thereby yielding an approximation of the distribution of these binding units' locations.
+This is a comprehensive framework designed to employ Monte Carlo simulations for determining the probabilistic positions of binding domains (units) for FHR1, FHR1* and Factor H. The methodology utilizes stochastic processes to generate multiple outcomes, thereby yielding an approximation of the distribution of these binding units' locations.

 Through Monte Carlo simulations, we map N=1,000,000 configurations of FHR1, FHR1* and Factor H binding domains (units) onto a 3D grid, determining probable locations under various maximum bending angles.
 These angles, depicting the upper limit between two units, are uniformly sampled, offering unique structural insights into the spatial arrangement of binding units.
 - Use the jupyter labbook 'factorh_computations.ipynb' or use the results located in 'datasets'